tinney/retreat-game/README.md

 ### Player Attributes
 *Distribute upto 20 points across these 4 stats*

-* Name - Name your player to help identify the iteration
+* Name - Name your player to help identify it's version.
 * Food `food_stat` - How many units of food you can carry at once.
 * Water `water_stat` - How many units of water you can carry at once.
 * Stamina `stamina_stat` - How often your player needs to eat food.